IIP-Design/lab-notes/index.md

 - **author**: Identifies the project maintainer in the "This project is maintained by..." line at the bottom of the page.
 If left blank, the project maintainer credit line will not be included.
 - **author_homepage**: A link to the maintainer's homepage (or any other site) that is used to hyperlink the author name in the maintainer credit line.
 - **description**: A description of the of the project/site.
 This is included near the top of the sidebar below the site logo.
 Omitted if left blank.
 - **favicon**: Path to an image to use for the site's favicon.
 It can be a relative or absolute path.
 Note that when using relative paths on GitHub Pages the base url is `https://user-name.github.io`.
-Omitted if left blank.
+Will default to the State Department seal if left blank.
 - **logo**: Path to an image to use for the site's logo, which appears at the top of the sidebar.
 It can be a relative or absolute path.
 As with the favicon, on GitHub Pages the base url is `https://user-name.github.io`.
+Will default to the State Department seal if left blank.
+If you want to remove the logo entirely, set logo to `false`.
 - **show_downloads**: For hosting on GitHub Pages.
 If set to true, this will add a widget to the sidebar with download links for .zip and .tar releases of the hosting repository as well as a link to the repository page on GitHub.
 - **show_nav**: Used in conjunction with a `navigation.html` file (see the [Navigation section](#navigation) below) to add a navigation menu widget to the page sidebar.